openhab/openhab-addons/bundles/org.openhab.binding.luftdateninfo/README.md

 <img style="float: right;" src="doc/logo-rund.png">
 Binding for the Sensor Community <a href=https://luftdaten.info/>luftdaten.info</a>.
 The community provides instructions to build sensors on your own and they can be integrated into the database.
-With this binding you can integrate your sensor, a sensor nearby or even any sensors you want into openhab.
+With this binding you can integrate your sensor, a sensor nearby or even any sensors you want into openHAB.

 ## Supported Things